The fluid in the connective tissue spaces is called interstitial fluid.

 All of these lead to a decreased ability to transfer oxygen to the blood, all of which causes stiffness and shrinkage of the lungs, making it difficult to breathe and causing coughing.

 However, removing carbon dioxide from the blood is generally not a problem.

 The most common symptoms of PID are shortness of breath with exercise and a non-productive cough.
 These symptoms are generally slowly progressive, although rapid worsening can also occur.

 Some people may also have a variety of other symptoms.
 They may include fever, weight loss, fatigue, muscle and joint pain, and abnormal chest sounds, depending on the cause.

 - Arterial blood gas analysis.

-Most people have a chest x-ray, chest computed tomography (CT) scan, lung function tests, and often arterial blood gas tests.
+Most people have a chest x-ray, chest computed tomography (CT) scan, lung function tests, and arterial blood gas tests.

-CT is more sensitive than chest x-ray and helps doctors make a more specific diagnosis.
+CT is more sensitive than a chest x-ray and helps doctors make a more specific diagnosis.
 CT is performed using techniques that maximize resolution (high-resolution CT).